-- (a) A candidate may in special circumstances approved by the Deputy Rector (ARC) postpone examinations on the condition that: - In case of illness, it is certified by a recognized i) medical practitioner or; - There exists any other cause acceptable to the ii) Institute. - iii) With the exception of emergency cases, written with supporting evidence requests for postponement of examinations must be submitted to the office of the Deputy Rector (ARC) at least forty eight (48) hours before a respective examination is due to start. - iv) A candidate, whose postponement was granted under emergency cases, shall submit or cause to be submitted a written request at least forty eight (48) hours for official permission from the Deputy Rector (ARC). - (b) A candidate who was allowed to postpone the end of the semester examination(s) shall sit for the postponed examinations or part thereof during the supplementary season of the same academic year as first sitting. - (c) A candidate who was allowed to postpone the supplementary examination(s) shall sit for postponed examinations during the supplementary examination season of the following academic year. - (d) No student shall be allowed to postpone the same examinations more than once. - A candidate shall be allowed to postpone semester 7 exams provided he/she has fulfilled the following - (a) Must be fully registered - (b) Must have paid fees in full - (c) Must have completed Continuous Assessment - (d) Must have a minimum attendance of 75% - Conditions for Postponement of Semester Exams
+- (a) A candidate may in special circumstances approved by the Deputy Rector (ARC) postpone examinations on the condition that: - In case of illness, it is certified by a recognized medical practitioner; - ii) There exists any other cause acceptable to the Institute. - iii) With the exception of emergency cases, written requests with supporting evidence for postponement of examinations must be submitted to the office of the Deputy Rector (ARC) at least forty eight (48) hours before a respective examination is due to start. - iv) A candidate, whose postponement was granted under emergency cases, shall submit or cause to be submitted a written request at least forty eight (48) hours for official permission from the Deputy Rector (ARC). - (b) A candidate who was allowed to postpone the end of the semester examination(s) shall sit for the postponed examinations or part thereof during the supplementary season of the same academic year as first sitting. - (c) A candidate who was allowed to postpone the supplementary examination(s) shall sit for postponed examinations during the supplementary examination season of the following academic year. - (d) No student shall be allowed to postpone the same examinations more than once. - Conditions for 7 Postponement of Semester Exams - 7 A candidate shall be allowed to postpone semester exams provided he/she has fulfilled the following - (a) Must be fully registered - (b) Must have paid fees in full - (c) Must have completed Continuous Assessment - (d) Must have a minimum attendance of 75%